Electricity

 Charged particles can be electrons or ions.

-In physics, we are dealing with electricity as a flow of electrons.
+In physics, electricity is a flow of electrons.

-through the lamp (light bulb) and back to the cell.
+and back to the cell.
+This is called direct current.

-There is a difference between a cell and a battery.
+What is the Difference between a Cell and a Battery?

 In every-day life, we use the word "battery".